andreterceiro/dio-python--encapsulation/README.md

 ![property example](images/property-example.png)

 As you could see in the examples, if you use `@property` you will access the property **without** parentheses.

+If you do not define in the example `@x.setter`, you will can't set the x value (using "foo.x = 10" as example).